 Enduro by bike around Guía, Moya and Firgas

 The route begins on the beach of San Felipe.
 In this case, even on the sand when we catch a sunny day and at low tide.
 Then you must go up a dirt track that turns into asphalt, taking a shortcut to the land until you reach the municipality of Firgas.
-Exactly to make the famous descent of the Azuaje Bath.
+Exactly to make the famous descent of the Azuaje ravine.

 After, you have to climb a royal stairway that reaches the vicinity of the Doramas (Moya) path.
 This part is kind of tough, unless you have an electric bike.
 In any case, you can carry your bike.
 Then the route goes through more bearable trails that take us to the Los Tilos de Moya area, a well-known hiking area that we have already told you about.